 Service updates due to coronavirus (COVID-19)

-The full guidance about current restrictions can be found on the government’s website.
+Full guidance about current recommendations can be found on the government’s website.

-We are slowing reintroducing our planned replacement programmes starting with bathroom and boiler replacements.
-We are also starting to carry out our stock condition surveys.
+Stock condition surveys have restarted too.
 A stock condition survey is a detailed inspection of your home, both internally as well as externally which is used to help us to plan improvements that might be due in the future.

 When you call us to report a repair, we’ll discuss visit procedures to keep everyone as safe as possible.
 Our workers continue to follow a cautious approach, wearing masks and observing social distancing.
 You must still tell us please if anyone in your household is unwell or shielding or has been told to self-isolate.

-Anti-social behaviour – We’re getting a large number of calls about anti-social behaviour and noise nuisance.
-We understand that these are really difficult times for everyone and ask please for your continued tolerance and understanding.
-With many people working from home or still being cautious about going out there may still be more day to day household noise than usual.
+We’re still getting a large number of calls about anti-social behaviour and noise nuisance.
+We understand that these have been really difficult times for everyone and ask please for your continued tolerance and understanding.
+With many people working from home or still being cautious about going out there may still be more day-to-day household noise than usual.
 Also, many people will be taking the opportunity to mix in larger numbers now it’s allowed, especially outdoors during the summer.
-Please be considerate of your neighbours and anything that might disturb them.
+Please be considerate of your neighbours and anything that might disturb them either indoors or outside.

 Please do continue to report issues where there is a breach of tenancy or you feel someone in your community could be at risk, or in need of help or support.
 If you feel there is an immediate serious risk please call 999, other criminal issues should also be reported to the police on 101, you can find out about the police’s powers to deal with different ASB situations on the Kent Police website or if you live in Sussex, please visit the Sussex Police website.
 Please remember that TCH has no powers to enforce the government’s Covid recommendations

 Our teams continue to deal with anti-social behaviour and other tenancy issues, we’re starting to do more socially distanced, covid aware visits but these are still limited and cases can be more difficult to deal with and take longer to resolve as we and other agencies are still working more remotely than usual.

-Social distancing – Please remember to observe social distancing measures at all times, in communal areas and if you see any of our staff or contractors out on site.
+We’re asking that residents continue to observe social distancing measures at all times, in communal areas and if you see any of our staff or contractors out on site.
 Please be mindful of everyone’s safety; please wear a mask and observe social distancing recommendations if you approach anyone working on behalf of TCH.

 We are endeavouring to provide cleaning and caretaking services as usual but like many companies our contractors are often dealing with staffing shortages due to staff self-isolating.
 Please continue to try only use communal areas when necessary and observe the hands, face, space, guidance at all times.
 Please also ensure that nothing is left or stored in communal areas, bin areas are used properly and keep storage on balconies reasonable, in order to prevent potential fire risks.
 Any communal areas that are currently closed will remain so until further notice.
+This is reviewed regularly.

 We continue to operate with a cautious approach to all those services that involve face to face contact or being in communal spaces to keep everyone as safe as possible and to try to stop the spread of the virus.
 Thank you for your continued understanding and for working with us to help reduce risks.
-We will continually review the situation and update this information as restrictions and our services change.

 Please click on the button below for details of current restrictions in England.